GLOBAL MARKETS-Asian shares slip on Fed hike, trade fears and soft China data

 By Hideyuki Sano

-TOKYO, June 14 (Reuters) - Asian shares eased on Thursday after the Federal Reserve raised interest rates and struck a more hawkish tone by forecasting a slightly faster tightening, while concerns about weak Chinese data and U.S.-China trade frictions kept investors on edge.
+TOKYO, June 14 (Reuters) - Asian shares eased on Thursday after the Federal Reserve raised interest rates and took a more hawkish tone in forecasting a slightly faster pace of tightening, while concerns about U.S.-China trade frictions kept investors on edge.

-Surprisingly weak Chinese retail sales and urban investment data curbed investors’ risk appetite by adding to doubts over the world’s second-largest economy as its central bank unexpectedly left interest rates on hold rather than follow the Fed higher.
+Chinese retail sales and urban investment data were surprisingly weak, pouring cold water on investors’ risk appetite and adding to uncertainty over the world’s second-largest economy after its central bank unexpectedly left interest rates on hold.

-European shares are expected to fall, with spread-betters looking at a lower opening of 0.4 percent in Britain’s FTSE , 0.3 percent in Germany’s Dax and 0.2 percent in France’s CAC.

-MSCI’s broadest index of Asia-Pacific shares outside Japan lost 1.0 percent, with shares in South Korea and Taiwan falling over one percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan lost 0.5 percent.
+South Korea’s KOSPI was off 1.2 percent, while Hong Kong’s Hang Seng dipped 0.2 percent.
+Japan’s Nikkei shed 0.4 percent.

-Japan’s Nikkei lost 0.6 percent while in mainland China, Shanghai composite index is on course to hit a 20-month closing low, shedding 0.4 percent.

 The Fed raised its benchmark overnight lending rate a quarter of a percentage point to a range of 1.75 percent to 2 percent, as expected, on the back of strong U.S. economic growth.